Lenovo Yoga C940-14IIL Compatible Battery 7.7V 7650mAh

 Frequently Asked Questions

-The new battery on my C940-14IIL stops charging at 80% and won't go higher — is this a battery problem?
+The new battery stops charging at 80% and won't go higher — what's blocking it?

 Payment & Security